 Cost of Having a Baby by State

 Although we’ve listed the average costs of having a baby in the U.S., it’s important to note that these costs vary for each state.
 Key factors that influence the final costs of childbirth include the state and its cost of living, the type of birth delivery and whether or not the patient has health insurance.
-While the exact costs of childbirth range anywhere in between $4,000 – $20,000, we’ll look at the two states with the highest and lowest childbirth costs.
+While the exact costs of childbirth range anywhere from $14,000 to nearly $35,000, we’ll look at the two states with the highest and lowest childbirth costs.

-Federal law mandates that pregnancy and maternity care are covered in health insurance plans.
+Federal law mandates that pregnancy and maternity care receive coverage in health insurance plans.
 This requirement, however, contains two key exceptions.
-The first is that you’re allowed to stay in your parents’ healthcare plan up until age 26.
+The first is that you can stay in your parent’s healthcare plan up until age 26.
 This doesn’t cover delivery and newborn care, but it covers pregnancy and maternity care.
-The other exception is that grandfathered health plans, or plans created on or before March 23, 2010, won’t guarantee pregnancy and maternity care.

 How to Save Before Having a Child